 Instructions

 - Make the lemon herb oil.
-Blend together ¼ cup parsley, ¼ cup basil, ¼ cup cilantro, 1 teaspoon minced garlic, 1 teaspoon red pepper flakes, 1 teaspoon lemon zest, the juice of ½ lemon, and ¾ cup olive oil until smooth.
+Blend together parsley, basil, cilantro, minced garlic, red pepper flakes, lemon zest, the juice of ½ lemon, and olive oil until smooth.
 Season with salt and pepper.
 Set aside.

-- Heat 1 tablespoon oil in a large saute pan.
+- Heat 1 tablespoon of oil over medium-high heat in a large saute pan.
 Sear the shrimp until pink and cooked, about 3-4 minutes.
 Season with salt and pepper.
 Set aside.

-- In the same pan, heat ¼ cup olive oil over medium-low heat.
+- In the same pan, heat remaining 3 tablespoons of olive oil over medium heat.
 Add the shallots and saute until caramelized, about 15-20 minutes.

-- Add ¼ cup tomato paste and ½ cup white wine, stirring to combine.
-Add 14 ounces of canned tomatoes and 1 teaspoon fresh thyme and bring to a boil.
+- Add tomato paste and white wine, stirring to combine.
+Bring to a simmer.
+Add canned tomatoes, cannellini beans, and fresh thyme and bring to a boil.
 Reduce heat to low and simmer for 10 minutes.

-- Add the cannellini beans and simmer for another 10 minutes.
-Season the sauce with salt and pepper.
+- Season the sauce with salt and pepper.
 Add back the shrimp and drizzle the lemon herb oil on top.
 Serve with crusty bread.